beef-bourguignon-3

 If you’ve never made or eaten Boeuf Bourguignon, it’s not haute cuisine.
 It’s a French beef stew, a peasant dish that was probably originally slow-cooked for hours to compensate for the toughness of meat.

 In this version (from Ina Garten’s “Barefoot in Paris”), the beef is braised in red wine, beef broth and Cognac in a pot full of carrots, sliced onions, garlic, tomato paste and thyme and then garnished with pearl onions and sautéed mushrooms.
-It’s so full of flavor, you just want to curl up with it on a cold night and watch “Mr. and Mrs. Smith” for the 15th time and debate whether a thick white sheepskin area rug would be too pimp for the living room or just pimp enough.
+It’s so full of flavor, you just want to curl up with it on a cold night and watch “Mr. & Mrs. Smith” for the 15th time and debate whether a thick white sheepskin area rug would be too pimp for the living room or just pimp enough.

 Layering this much flavor takes time – about two hours – but it’s worth it, especially if you’re entertaining a few friends the following night, when the stew will taste even better.